abdrahmansoltan/Learning-Notes/Frontend/JavaScript/8-Package-Managers.md

     - it can be described as a manifest of your project that includes the packages and applications it depends on, information about its unique source control, and specific metadata like the project's name, description, and author.
     - it is always structured in the `JSON` format, which allows it to be easily read as metadata and parsed by machines.
   - > You can use `npm init --yes` to Instantly Initialize a Project
+- `package.json` file
+  - It's a simple JSON file that contains metadata about your project and its dependencies defining the packages required for your project to run.
 - `npm install package-name`
   - This command does two things:
     1. first, it downloads all the package-code from the **NPM Registry** into a folder called `node_modules`.
     2. Second, it automatically modifies the `package.json` file to keep track of the package as a project dependency.